inductiva/inductiva/tutorials/simulators/OpenFOAM.md

 :language: python
 ```

-The current example is devided into four steps:
+The current example is divided into four steps:

 1. **Configure the Machine Type**: In this step, we define the machine type and start
 it.